stdgraph/graph-v2/doc/overview.md

 What this library has to offer:

- 1. A number of ready-to-use algoritms, like Dijkstra's shortest paths computation.
+ 1. A number of ready-to-use algorithms, like Dijkstra's shortest paths computation.
  2. Make it easier for you to write your own graph algorithms: we provide a _view_ for traversing your graph in the preferred order (depth-first, breadth-first, topological), and you specify what is processed in each traversal step.
  3. Customization of your graph representation, so that it can be used with our algorithms and views.
  4. Our own container for representing a graph.